KrishanuDevSarma/Approximate-Comparator-Designs-for-Area-Efficient-Digital-Systems/README.md

-The work present in this repository presents a complete design and evaluation framework for **area-efficient approximate comparators** across multiple bit-widths (4, 8, 16, and 32 bits).
+The work in this project was done as part of my M.tech course in NIT Silchar as a mini-project.
+It presents presents a complete design and evaluation framework for **area-efficient approximate comparators** across multiple bit-widths (4, 8, 16, and 32 bits).
 It includes Verilog-based hardware modules, testbenches, waveform outputs, synthesis reports, and accuracy/area analysis scripts.
 The main objective is to reduce logic complexity while preserving functional accuracy above 85%.

 ---